MarcoEterno/frameformer-architecture/AutoGPT/README.md

 the relevant informations about those tasks, and the current thoughts of the AI.
 Tasks and thoughts are implemented using JSON objects.

+## History of the agent

+1. The agent is initialized with a mission, a and a working memory.